HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 The median desktop site has 74 requests and the median mobile site has 69 requests.
 Hundreds of sites had over thousands of requests per page.
 The highest in fact reporting 17,923 requests in total, followed by 10,224.
 By compressing and reusing the headers sent on previous requests HTTP/2 reduces the impact of repeated requests.

-Why our analysis is currently unable to measure the exact impact of Header compression as those details are buried deep in the browser network stack, we can look at the iuncompress header sizes to give some indication of the potential benefit.
+Why our analysis is currently unable to measure the exact impact of Header compression as those details are buried deep in the browser network stack, we can look at the uncompressed header sizes to give some indication of the potential benefit.

 {{ figure_markup(
   image="http-response-header-sizes.png",
-  caption="HTTP response header sizes.", description="Bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=845576315&format=interactive",
+  caption="HTTP response header sizes.", description="Bar chart showing HTTP response header sizes.
+Desktop header sizes are slightly higher than mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=845576315&format=interactive", sheets_gid="2107067784", sql_file="response_number_and_size.sql"
-  sheets_gid="2107067784",
-  sql_file="response_number_and_size.sql"